George-Lion/Simple-instagram-photo-feed-with-HTML-CSS/README.md

 web for the main title.
 Then in the post a head that contains the title and thepost counter, body for the image to be displayed and footer for the bottomof the text.
-Using the css properties `Display:Flex` and `Justify'content` we have better control over the layout of inline elements, like tips it's good to leave a defined width and height on each `<div>` container to apply abetter margin control.
+Using the css properties `Display:Flex` and `Justify-content` we have better control over the layout of inline elements, like tips it's good to leave a defined width and height on each `<div>` container to apply abetter margin control.